cs1302uga/cs1302-hw7.6/README.md

    Also, make sure your code passes the `checkstyle` audit, then stage and commit all changes.

 If you completed the steps correctly, your app should look similar to the screenshot provided above.
-Congratulations on a good looking app!
+Congratulations on a good-looking app!

 <hr/>